 This is not a complicated tart to make, because you can use ready-made pastry and whip up the filling in a food processor, but it looks so impressive!

-If nectarines are not available, use pears, but be sure to choose ones that are firm (but not perfectly ripe).
+If nectarines are not available, use pears, but choose ones that are firm (but not perfectly ripe).
 Hard pears will not be come tender in time.

-1 Roll out pastry on a lightly floured surface and line into a 23cm (9 inches) loose-bottomed flan ring set on a baking sheet lined with baking (parchment) paper.
+1 Roll out pastry on a lightly floured surface and line into a 23cm (9″) loose-bottomed flan ring set on a baking tray (sheet) lined with baking (parchment) paper.
 Prick all over with a fork, then chill until pastry is firm.

 2 To make the frangipane put butter and sugar in the bowl of a food processor and whip until smooth and paler in colour (1-2 minutes), scraping down the sides of the bowl 2-3 times.
 Add the flour.
 Beat eggs lightly together with a fork.
 With the machine running, gradually whip in the eggs, then whip in ground almonds.
 Spread frangipane over bottom of pastry.
 If you don’t have a food processor, use a hand-held electric beater to beat butter and sugar together, add flour and gradually beat in the eggs then the almonds.

 3 Preheat oven to 190°C (375°F).
-Put a baking sheet to heat on a shelf set in the bottom third of the oven.
+Put a baking tray to heat on a shelf set in the bottom third of the oven.

 4 Cut nectarines into thin wedges.
 Arrange on top of the frangipane.
 Slide tart with the paper onto the heated baking sheet in oven and bake for 35-40 minutes, or until pastry is cooked on the base and filling is nicely golden on top.

 5 To make the apricot glaze, sieve jam into a small pan, bring to a gentle bubble and add lemon juice.
 If glaze is thick and sticky, thin it with a little hot water.
 If it is too thin, bubble it away to reduce.
-Using glaze while piping hot, brush over top of tart.
+Use the glaze while piping hot, brush it over the top of the tart.
 Cool tart before slicing into portions.
 Serve with ice cream, yoghurt or runny cream.